Edward Hume Townsend (626)

 Saturday, we thought Edward would probably visit the Rajah but the toujou came so late to say that His “Great Kingship” and Dewar Sahib (the Regent Mother) expected him, but Ed would not go.
 He said he must give the ladies a drive and we heard later that the court was thrown into the greatest consternation at this, and wondered what the cause of delaying to visit them was.
 The fact is these little great people must be required to treat the English agent with all respect.......Today a large procession arrived at an early hour to conduct Edward to the palace.
 Two elephants with howdas, on one of which he was requested to go, but preferring not to be shaken to pieces, he chose to go in the toujou.
 Some of the Karbarries (guardian of a Rajah) came, old Dinker Rao looking very handsome, with a scarlet and gold shawl and as usual, a tasty little white turban.
 A gold stick-in-waiting, stood behind his chair and little Lord of Bowra Fort, a boy of 12 who has been going about the country with Ed at his desire came into the tent at the same time, and threw himself into his chair with the air of a very great man.
 He is a pretty boy; Ed is anxious to improve him, and show him a little of the world.
 He has not been well treated at the Court here, so Ed has brought him under his wing, and is taking him today to meet the Rajah and his brother.

-The last entry in Henrietta’s journal is dated 6 March 1844 at Mahabaleshwar in Maharashtra; My book is nearly done… I want to keep a little room for Poona, whither I hear we go next.
-Edward's first cousin, Major Edward Townsend and married Henrietta’s sister, Isabella Townsend was stationed at Poona at this time.
+In her Journal of 26 February 1844 Henrietta records that Edward was appointed Secretary to the Revenue & Forestry Department in Bombay.
+The last entry in her journal is dated 6 March 1844 at Mahabaleshwar in Maharashtra; My book is nearly done… I want to keep a little room for Poona, whither I hear we go next.
+Edward's first cousin, Major Edward Townsend, married Henrietta’s sister Isabella Townsend, was stationed at Poona at this time.
 On several occasions whilst there he met his cousin Edward and in a letter from Poona to his mother dated 5 February 1850 Major Edward wrote "he (Edward Hume) looks very well; that is two thirds of him, the other third being invisible in a long beard and green spectacles”.

-A map showing the places that Edward and Henrietta visited in the Bombay Presidency is shown in his 'Scrapbook'.
+A map showing the places that Edward, Susan and Henrietta visited in the Bombay Presidency is shown in his 'Scrapbook'.
+A sketch, drawn by Henrietta, of one of their tents is also included.

 In 1845, when Edward was Secretary to the Bombay Government, Sir William Napier, brother of Major General Sir Charles Napier who commanded the Indian Army in the Bombay Presidency, wrote a book "The Conquest of Scinde".
 In the book Sir William published letters from Sir Charles in which he accused Edward of acting with 'folly and ingratitude' between the years 1843 and 1845 - this was the period during which he toured Maharastra with his sister-in-law Henrietta Townsend.
 In May 1859, Edward published a seven page rebuttal to the allegations in the book – they are convoluted and difficult to follow - and a copy of it is included in his scrapbook.
 He was clearly deeply hurt by the accusations and they are at total odds with his nature and philanthropic work.